 Can I get married in church if I’ve been divorced?

 The Church of England agreed in 2002 that divorced people could remarry in church under certain circumstances.
 We believe that marriage is for life, but also recognise that sadly, some marriages do fail.
 If this is your situation then please contact our administrator and she will make you an appointment for you to speak to the Vicar.
-They will want to talk to you frankly about your past and your hopes for the future and will let you know whether they can remarry you.
+They will want to talk to you frankly about your past and your hopes for the future and will let you know whether they can

 Is the church accessible?